ameyer95/antidote-1/README.md

 To run the experiments that use the [MNIST dataset](http://yann.lecun.com/exdb/mnist/), the dataset must first be downloaded (and unzipped).
 This is scripted: run `data/fetch-mnist.sh`.
+The data used for other experiments in our paper (namely, COMPAS, Adult Income, and Drug Consumption) are in the Data folder (each dataset has a train and a test file).

 Unit tests (the [test/](test/) directory) can be built and run using `make test`.
 Testing uses the open source [Catch2](https://github.com/catchorg/Catch2) framework whose license permits including its source in this repository (as the single&mdash;but rather large&mdash;header file [test/catch2/](test/catch2/)catch.hpp).
-Testing is currently very incomplete.
+Testing is currently *very* incomplete.

 ## Running tests